houseofcommonslibrary/clcommittees/readme.md

 _clcommittees_::__fetch_former_roles_for_member__(_member_)

 Fetch data on the current and former committee roles of a given member and return it as a tibble containing one row per committee role. `fetch_roles_for_member` returns data on the member's current and former roles, while `fetch_current_roles_for_member` and `fetch_former_roles_for_member` return the member's current and former roles respectively.

+A role indicates a period of service in a given position.
+A role without an end date is a current role.

 A member may have concurrent roles for the same period reflecting different positions e.g. one indicating their service as a member and another their service as a chair.